thy-right-eye/thy-right-eye.github.io/README.md

 I recently made the independent observation that this universe is made up of 10 conceivable dimensions.
 This includes the first 3, experienced by humans using 5 "separate" senses.
 Apparently somehow I had limited myself to the observation of only 3 up until now, distracted by the 5 senses and needs of the human host.
-I believed that I, myself, was my body and experienced life in this way.
+Time remained an absract concept that is anything but consistent and I believed that I, myself, was my material vessel and experienced life in this way.
 The mind and body stagnate in 3D.
-It is my contention that there is no veil but our own perception in between extra dimensions, and we are therefore incorrectly viewing our immediate surroundings as strictly 3 dimensional.
+It is my contention that there is no veil but our own perception, and we are therefore incorrectly viewing our immediate surroundings as strictly 3 dimensional.
 This leads to adverse mental conditions:
 Anxiety being defined as 'attempting to occupy a time/space in the certain/possible **future** relative to when your physical body resides'
-Depression exactly described as 'attempting to occupy a time/space in the certain/possible **past** relative to when your physical body resides'
+Depression described as 'attempting to occupy a time/space in the certain/possible **past** relative to when your physical body resides'
 One must position themselves in the center of their timeline, and *know* what they are leaving behind, where they are headed and where they are now.
 To gain **wisdom** one must first attain *knowledge* of their domain so they can master their surroundings.
 Most importantly then is to set your INTENTION.